Spark family adventure with North Wales’s natural landmarks

 The village itself is ripe for a good old fashioned wander around, from the village hall to Aberffraw’s church, art gallery, traditional pub, and tea rooms.
 After a coffee and cake refuel, why not lace up your boots for a stomp around Coed Cwr Y Pwll national forest – just a 7 minute drive away.

-A day of exploring is always well rounded off with a trip to the Oystercatcher restaurant – dog-friendly with a tempting menu.
-We recommend their signature ‘Welsh tapas’!
+A day of exploring is always well rounded off with a trip to the Llys Llewelyn Cegin Bar – a fantastic local café, serving homemade sandwiches, soup and tempting sweet treats.

 Perched on the Aberffraw estuary is Min y Don – our colourful Bolthole for four, and a wonderful location for exploring the south and west coasts of Anglesey.